Vivek1258/ibmz-accelerated-for-nvidia-triton-inference-server/README.md

 inputs (duly pre-processed) to produce the requested outputs.
 The outputs are then returned to the client program.

-A Triton backend API is provided by Triton Inference Server exposes C API and backend libraries and frameworks in an optimized manner.
-This enables ONNX-MLIR support on IBM Z.
+The Triton Inference Server provides a backend API that exposes a C API along with backend libraries and frameworks in an optimized way, enabling support for ONNX-MLIR on IBM Z.

 Triton Inference Server python backend enables pre-processing, post-processing and server models written in python programming language.
 This enables IBM Snap